Orange County Dog Bite Lawyers

 - Seek immediate medical attention.
 In spite of how minor a bite may seem, it could later become infected or lead to more serious complications.
 Medical professionals will assess your injury and determine if further treatment is needed, including checking for rabies.

-- Consult with the best dog bite lawyers in Orange County.
-We will review your situation during a free initial consultation.
-Once we assess your case, we will help you understand your legal options to pursue compensation.
-Contact Arash Law today to begin your journey towards justice and recovery.
+- Consult with experienced dog bite lawyers in Orange County.
+We can review your case during a free initial consultation and help you understand your options to pursue potential compensation.
+Contact Arash Law to learn more about how we can help you.

 Personal Injury: An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
 The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER